h0mbre/h0mbre.github.io/_posts/2019-05-11-SLAE_Encoder.md

 ### Step 1 -- Bit Shift

-In order to mark which bytes we are shifting we will append a `0xff` to them so that later when we decode, we know which ones were shifted.
+In order to mark which bytes we are shifting we will prepend a `0xff` to them so that later when we decode, we know which ones were shifted.

 ```python
 byteObject = (b"\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x50\x89\xe2\x53\x89\xe1\xb0\x0b\xcd\x80")